tscanlin/tocbot/README.md

 // includeHtml can be set to true to include the HTML markup from the
 // heading node instead of just including the textContent.
 includeHtml: false,
+// includeTitleTags automatically sets the html title tag of the link
+// to match the title.
+This can be useful for SEO purposes or
+// when truncating titles.
+includeTitleTags: false,
 // onclick function to apply to all links in toc. will be called with
 // the event as the first parameter, and this can be used to stop,
 // propagation, prevent default or perform action